Mucoloff/QuizGame/Readme.md

 - `/play <category>`: Start a quiz game with the selected category.
 For example `/startquiz geography`.
 - `/score`: View your score.
 - `/qreload`: Reload the plugin's configuration.
-- `/answer <category> <question> <answer>`: To answer a question during the quiz, either type the answer in chat or use the /answer command followed by the category, question, and your chosen answer.
+- `/answer <category> <question> <answer>`: To answer a question during the quiz, either click the answer in chat or use the /answer command followed by the category, question, and your chosen answer.
 For example `/answer geography capital paris`.

 ## Gameplay

 To participate in the quiz game, players need to use the `/quiz` command followed by the desired quiz category.
-Once the game starts, players will receive questions and must answer them by typing their response in the chat or using the `/answer` command.
+Once the game starts, players will receive questions and must answer them clicking their response in the chat or using the `/answer` command.

 ### How to Answer Questions

 Players can answer questions in two ways:

 1. <b>In Chat</b>: To answer a question, click your response directly in the chat.
-The plugin will automatically evaluate your answer and award points accordingly.
 2. <b>Using /answer Command</b>: Alternatively, you can use the /answer command to submit your response.

+- The plugin will automatically evaluate your answer and award points accordingly.
-Players' scores will be saved in the MariaDB database, allowing you to track and display their progress later.
+- Players' scores will be saved in the database, allowing you to track and display their progress later.

 ## Conclusion